 Working on an Australian Student Visa

 The Australian student visa (subclass 500) allows you to stay for 5 years within Australia in order for you to study at an educational institute of your choice.

 In terms of your bank account, exchange students can work on the student visa.
 Yay!
 However, this is capped at 40 hours per fortnight and full time when you are on break from university.
 It can be pretty handy to work part-time in order to cut costs, earn extra income and support your lifestyle during your tenure as an Australian exchange student.
 The weekends need to be something you look forward to.

 The time period(s) and work authorisation(s) differ depending on your enrolment and requirement.

-The national minimum wage rate is $18.29 per hour or $694.90 per 38 hour week.
-Popular jobs that students seek include waiting/tending in cafes or bars, retail assistance in departmental stores or supermarkets, tutoring, sales and telemarketing.
+Australia’s minimum wage rate is $18.29 per hour or $694.90 per 38 hour week.
+Popular jobs for students in Australia include waiting/tending in cafes or bars, retail assistance in departmental stores or supermarkets, tutoring, sales and telemarketing.

 Note: For serving and tending alcohol in Australia you need to complete the Responsible Service of Alcohol, training.
 The training is regulated by the state government, it is oriented towards educating alcohol providers and servers to prevent intoxication, drink driving and underage drinking.

 A bachelor’s degree on an average term across Australia can cost around $7,900, (41,368.09 CNY, INR 40,1190) according to Dr. Kirby.
 While annually a bachelor’s degree costs, AU$15,000 (US$11,750) to AU$33,000 (US$25,800).
 Post graduate programs are AU$20,000 (US$15,650) to $37,000 (US$28,900) and PHD programs are AU$14,000 (US$10,950) to $37,000 (US$28,900).